Non Sequitur by Wiley Miller for June 24, 2014

 23. Cog

-Ziveron about 10 years ago
+Ziveron over 10 years ago

 There are passionate people looking for cures for various diseases.
 People who lost loved ones to cancer or diabetes or ALS are among the scientists searching for cures.
 Those people would not be stopped by the end of funding when a cure is found.